anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Term equivalent to resource in HTTP {{RFC9110}} and CoAP {{RFC7252}}.
   Endpoints are accessible via Well-Known URIs {{RFC8615}}.

+IDevID:
+: An Initial Device Identifier X.509 certificate installed by the vendor on new equipment.
+This is a term from 802.1AR {{IEEE-802.1AR}}.

+LDevID:
+: A Local Device Identifier X.509 certificate installed by the owner of the equipment.
+This is a term from 802.1AR {{IEEE-802.1AR}}.
+TODO(check): Note that for BRSKI-PRM, LDevIDs do not have to be fully compliant to 802.1AR, e.g., no management interface needs to be provided;
+the important aspect for BRSKI-PRM is that an LDevID certificate is signed by the domain CA.

 mTLS:
 : mutual Transport Layer Security.